 Exercise can be so simple to integrate into your day – even if you have a desk job.
-Here are some easy exercises that won’t distract you too much from the task at hand but will keep your blood flowing through the day, creating more freedom in the body and burning calories.
+Here are some easy exercises that will keep your blood flowing through the day, creating more freedom in the body and burning some calories.

 1. Neck stretch